open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 - [gaze_right.png](/attachments/gaze-cuing/gaze_right.png)
 - [incorrect.ogg](/attachments/gaze-cuing/incorrect.ogg)

-After you have downloaded these files (to your desktop, for example), click on the 'Show file pool' button in the main toolbar (or: Menu →View → Show file pool).
-This will show the file pool, by default on the right side of the window.
+After you have downloaded these files (to your desktop, for example), you can add them to the file pool.
+If you are not seeing it already (by default on the right side of the window),  click on the 'Show file pool' button in the main toolbar (or: Menu →View → Show file pool).
 The easiest way to add the four files to the file pool is to drag them from the desktop (or wherever you have downloaded the files to) into the file pool.
 Alternatively, you can click on the '+' button in the file pool and add files using the file select dialog that appears.
 The file pool will be automatically saved with your experiment if you save your experiment in the .opensesame.tar.gz format (which is the default format).

 Your file pool now looks like %FigStep4.
 Remember to save your experiment regularly.
 You can download the experiment up to this point here: